equalizedigital/accessibility-checker/README.txt

 Every error and warning in Accessibility Checker has an 'i' icon to the right of the error or warning name on the details tab.
 If you click these 'i' icons, you'll be directed to a help article that clearly explains what the error or warning is, what its impact on accessibility is, and how to fix or resolve it.
 Generally, these help articles will provide sufficient information to point you in the right direction, but if you still have questions, open a support ticket on WordPress.org and we'll do our best to help you.

-If you need detailed consultation or custom coding assistance, we offer [Priority Support Packages](https://my.equalizedigital.com/priority-support/).
-These packages include email, phone, and Zoom support and are ideal for individuals or teams who need more hands-on assistance in resolving accessibility problems on their website.

 = Can you help me fix accessibility problems on my website? =

 Yes!
-If you need detailed guidance in how to resolve the identified problems in your theme or plugins or need accessibility fixes custom coded for your site, we offer Priority Support packages that provide this assistance.
-[Get Priority Support](https://my.equalizedigital.com/priority-support/)
+If you need need accessibility fixes custom coded for your site, we offer website accessibility remediation to help bring your current site into compliance.
+[Learn more about Website Accessibility Remediation](https://equalizedigital.com/services/website-accessibility-remediation/)

 = What if there are accessibility errors in my theme or a plugin that I cannot fix? =